mlverse/luz/tests/testthat/_snaps/metrics.md

 # get a nice error message when metric fails updating

+    Error while calling callback with class <metrics_callback/LuzCallback/R6> at on_train_batch_end.
+    Caused by error in `FUN()`:
+    !
 Error when evaluating update for metric with abbrev "h" and class <hello/LuzMetric/R6>
     i The error happened at iter 1 of epoch 1. i The model was in training mode.
     Caused by error in `metric$update()`: